-Most business computers have an office suite installed so they can perform tasks like editing documents, working with spreadsheets and creating presentations.
+Most business computers and tablets benefit from office suites that enable users to perform tasks like editing documents, working with spreadsheets and creating presentations.
 More often than not, that office suite is Microsoft 365, but there are plenty of alternatives that may pique your interest…

 What's in an office suite?